converged-computing/metrics-operator-experiments/aws/spot-instances/run2/README.md

 ```

 Maybe we didn't solve the spot instance problem, but this is some start.
 I'm pretty proud of myself for doing linear programming! 😆️

+### Optimization Tests

+ - [spot-instances-choices.json](spot-instances-choices.json): instead removes the most expensive (by core hour) first.
+ - [spot-instance-choices-decrement-bound-by-one.json](spot-instance-choices-decrement-bound-by-one.json) Simply looped through the counts, and always found the first coefficient that was optimized and decreased by one.

+For the first, we fall back to an approach that removes the cheapest instead.
+We could also allow the algorithm to select removing one at random!